BPGL/invoiceninja-hosted-docker/README.md

 Optional:
 - `redis/data/`

+There are scripts that perform backups and uploads to S3:
+- `_utils/backup_db.sh`: backup DB
+- `_utils/backup_files.sh`: backup user uploaded files

+For the backups to work you have to create file `_utils/.env` by using `_utils/.env-EXAMPLE` as template.

-This repo has GitHub action that can do backups to S3 (do-backups.yml)
+This repo has GitHub action that can do backups to S3 (`do-backups.yml`)